 Have you heard of the phrase “eat your feelings?”
 Sometimes enjoying a bowl of ice cream feels good after a long, tough day at work.
 This may be a lighthearted activity for some people to wind down and relax.
 But when mood swings can dictate your eating habits, the connection between food and feelings becomes more serious.

 This is where bipolar and eating disorders enter the picture.
 When you have bipolar disorder, you can oscillate between intense highs and difficult lows.
 During these mood episodes, both your appetite and food intake can be impacted.
 As a result, some people can end up struggling with both bipolar disorder and eating disorders at the same time.
-But why do these intertwine, and what can you do to pursue recovery from each disorder?
+But why do these intertwine, and what can you do to pursue recovery from each disorder and create healthy bipolar eating habits?

 Defining Bipolar Disorder and Eating Disorders